Visas and immigration

-How do I apply for a Student Visitor Visa?
+How do I apply for a Short Term Study?

-If you are a visa national, you can check by looking at the list on the following website.
-Then you should apply for your Student Visitor Visa from your home country.
+If you are a visa national, you can check by looking at the list on the following website, you should apply for your Student Visitor Visa from your home country via the online application.
 If you are not a visa national, you can apply for a Student Visitor Visa from your home country or when you arrive at the UK Port of Entry.

 How do I apply for a Tier 4 visa?